Getting started

 How do I protect my first PC?

 The full walkthrough, including what your child sees on the PC, is in Installing FamilyProtect on a Windows PC.
-Windows is supported today; macOS and Linux are coming soon.
+FamilyProtect runs on Windows PCs.

 How do I turn protections on?